jkutner/jkutner.github.com/_posts/2015-05-11-twelve-factor-scala.md

 date:   2015-05-11 22:18:00
 ---

-At [Heroku](http://heroku.com), we host thousands of Scala applications -- many of which are deployed on a daily basis.
-As a result, we've identified many characteristics that make deployments more scalable, repeatable, and maintainable.
-We've compiled these principles and best practices into a philosophy called the [12-factor app](http://12factor.net).

-The 12-factor app is a language agnostic paradigm.
-But in this article, I'll outline how it applies specifically to Scala applications.
-You'll learn how to make your deployments more structured, reliable, and safe -- characteristics that Scala programmer embrace in their code, but often neglect in deployment.
+The [12-factor app](http://12factor.net) is a language agnostic paradigm for deploying scalable, maintainable and portable applications in the cloud.
+In this article, I'll outline how it applies specifically to Scala applications.
+You'll learn how to make your deployments more structured, reliable, and safe — characteristics that Scala programmers embrace in their code, but often neglect in deployment.
 I'll start with the first five factors and discuss the others in future posts.

 ## Factor 1: Codebase